-According to the Mayo Clinic, over half of women will contract a urinary tract infection (UTI) at some point in their life.
-Conversely, according to the Urology Care Foundation, only about 12 percent of diagnosed UTIs are experienced by men — making the complicated business of how to tell if you have a UTI largely a women's issue.
-But as common as they are in women, how do you know if you have a UTI, and what causes them in the first place?
+According to the Mayo Clinic, over half of women will contract a urinary tract infection (UTI) at some point in their lives.
+Conversely, the Urology Care Foundation points out that only about 12% of diagnosed UTIs are experienced by men — making the complicated business of recognizing the signs you have a UTI largely an issue for people with vaginas.
+But as common as they are in women and other people with vaginas, how do you know if you have a UTI, and what causes them in the first place?

-First, an explainer on what UTIs are: Per the CDC, the infection occurs whenever bacteria gets into the urethra and then travels up to the bladder.
-The Mayo Clinic explains that it happens more commonly in women simply because women's urethras are shorter than men's, meaning bacteria has more access to the bladder.
-While UTIs are relatively common and easily treated, it can cause discomfort — and in extreme cases, UTIs can develop into kidney infections, which require immediate medical care.
+First, an explainer on what UTIs are: per the CDC, the infection occurs whenever bacteria gets into the urethra and then travels up to the bladder.
+The Mayo Clinic explains that it happens more commonly in people with vaginas simply because they have shorter urethras than people with penises, meaning bacteria has more access to the bladder.
+While UTIs are relatively common and easily treated, they can cause discomfort — and in extreme cases, UTIs can develop into kidney infections, which require immediate medical care.

-For how to tell if you have a UTI for sure, though, you should be aware of the symptoms to look out for, so you can make an appointment with your doctor for possible treatment options.
-For instance, getting a UTI and stomach pain often go hand-in-hand — as do symptoms like changes in your pee, or the sensation of it.
-Bustle reached out to Niket Sonpal, an NYC-based internist and gastroenterologist, and adjunct assistant professor at Touro College of Osteopathic Medicine, who listed these symptoms as ones to keep an eye on.
+If you think you might have a UTI, it's important to identify your symptoms and make an appointment with your doctor for treatment options.
+For instance, UTIs and stomach pain often go hand-in-hand — as do symptoms like changes in your pee, or the sensation of it.
+Bustle reached out to Niket Sonpal, MD, an NYC-based internist and gastroenterologist, and adjunct assistant professor at Touro College of Osteopathic Medicine, who listed some symptoms to look out for.

 1. Changes In The Sensation Of Peeing